Bajaj Finance Ltd (NSE: BAJFINANCE) Q3 2026 Earnings Call dated Feb. 03, 2026

 Rajeev Jain

-We could have taken a view to do an overlay given the environment, global environment, not local Environment we took a view to do a permanent provisioning change.
-I think it’s extremely important point that I must, that I must make over and above and creating a floor that at a design level that this is what.
-Because look, ECL models need 10 year data to be built.
-I mean, you know, at the end of the day that’s really how the.
-And logically should not have events which is.
-Both are, both are not true.
-So after considerable thought process and we have taken this decision and it’s permanent in nature.
+We could have — we could have taken a view to do an overlay given the environment, global environment, not local environment, we took a view to do a permanent provisioning change.
+I think it’s extremely important point that I must make, over and above, and creating a floor that at a design level that this is what — because, look, ECL models need 10-year data to be built.
+I mean at the end of the day, that’s really how — and logically should not have events which is both are not true.
+So after considerable thought process, we have taken this decision and it’s permanent in nature.

 Sandeep Jain

-And as the board and committee approved the change, I think they were also very clear in communication that we should make permanent change and continue to follow it on a go forward basis.
-They would not like to have a judgment coming into play which could have been the case had we created this in the form of overlay.
-I think that’s a, that’s another point.
+And as the Board and committee approved the change, I think they were also very clear in communication that we should make permanent change and continue to follow it on a go-forward basis.
+They would not like to have a judgment coming into play, which could have been the case had we created this in the form of overlay.
+I think that’s the point.

 Viral Shah

 Got it.
-And this an additional thing over here.
-So I understand that this is a decision by the board to do this, but is there any, I would say timeline wherein they will periodically want to revalidate, whether this is the new normal, could be say a year or two, three years down the line or this is basically
+And just an additional thing over here.
+So I understand that this is a decision by the Board to do this.
+But is there any, I would say, time line wherein they will periodically want to reevaluate whether this is the new normal could be say a year or two, three years down the line or this is basically cast in stone?

 Rajeev Jain

-diseases by management Point number one, two, fully supported and ratified by the board.
-Three, we’ve taken a view that this is how we’ll run for two to three years and then take a view.
-Question is very clear.
+Correct decisions by management, point number one; two, fully supported and ratified by the Board.
+Three, we’ve taken a view that this is how we’ll run for two to three years and then take it.
+Your question is correct.

 Viral Shah